linhuixiao/OneRef/README.md

 en-/decoders and a variety of early-stage interaction technologies.
 Simultaneously, the current mask visual language modeling (MVLM) fails to capture the nuanced referential relationship between image-text in referring tasks.
-In this paper, we propose OneRef, a minimalist referring framework built on the modality-shared one-tower transformer that unifies the visual and linguistic feature spaces.
-To modeling the referential relationship, we introduce a novel MVLM paradigm called Mask Referring Modeling (MRefM), which encompasses both referring-aware mask image modeling and referring-aware mask language modeling.
+In this paper, we propose **OneRef, a minimalist referring framework built on the modality-shared one-tower transformer that unifies the visual and linguistic feature spaces**.
+To modeling the referential relationship, we introduce a novel **MVLM paradigm** called **Mask Referring Modeling (MRefM)**, which encompasses both referring-aware mask image modeling and referring-aware mask language modeling.
 Both modules not only reconstruct modality-related content but also cross-modal referring content.
 Within MRefM, we propose a referring-aware dynamic image masking